-The SVD will be exported (FTP_ITC.1/SVD Transfer) using SF7.
-The DTBS-representation is protected by the mandatory trusted environment, and will optionally be imported (FTP_ITC.1/DTBS Import-ConfB) using SF7.
+The SVD will be exported (FTP_ITC.1/SVD Transfer) and DTBS-representation will be imported (FTP_ITC.1/DTBS Import-ConfA) using SF7.

 For secure messaging in SF1 in State Personalisation SF7.1 Secure messaging communication implements

 - (1) mutual device authentication according to ISO/IEC 9798-2 in combination with a session key establishment mechanism according to ISO/IEC 11770-2, - (2) secure messaging in protected mode according to ISO 7816-4, - (3) secure messaging in combined mode according to ISO 7816-4.